 The John Nethercote Prize in Australian Constitutional Law

-The 2024 John Nethercote Prize in Australian Constitutional Law Essay Competition is now closed.
+The 2025 John Nethercote Prize in Australian Constitutional Law Essay Competition is now open.

-This essay competition offers students and young lawyers an exceptional opportunity to delve deeper into Australian constitutional law while developing their writing skills, exploring new ideas, and engaging with a topic that may not be covered in their curriculum.
+This essay competition offers students and young lawyers an exceptional opportunity to delve deeper into Australian constitutional law while developing their writing skills, exploring new ideas, and engaging with a topic that may not have been covered in their curriculum.

 Previous winners